 Depending on your body and the severity of the injury or surgery, the length of time to recover can vary.
 Typically soft tissue injuries take six weeks or more to heal and bone injuries take eight weeks or longer.
 Your doctor and therapist work together to make sure you are progressing at the needed pace to allow your body to heal at its best ability.

-Know that no matter what you have been through, the expert hand and occupational therapists are here to work with you and your doctor to achieve the best outcomes.
+Know that no matter what you have been through, expert hand and occupational therapists are here to work with you and your doctor to achieve the best outcomes.
 In no time, you will be well on your way to a speedy recovery and back to your normal daily activities.
+Contact OSR today to request an appointment with one of our dedicated Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Moon Valley, & Glendale AZ physical therapists.